olcf/olcf-test-harness/docs/_sources/user_guide/envvars.rst.txt

     RGT_TEST_SCRIPTS_DIR        Path to the scripts directory of the currently-running test.
     RGT_TEST_STATUS_DIR         Path to the status directory of the currently-running test.
     RGT_TEST_WORK_DIR           Path to the work (scratch) directory of the currently-running test.
+    RGT_REUSE_BUILD_FROM        If `--reuse-first-build` set in `runtests.py`, path to the first build of the currently-running test, to be used if a test is resubmitted.

 .. _env_vars_ext: